Diptanu-Deb/VSDSquadron-RTL2GDS-SoC-Implementation/README.md

-The curriculum of this workshop will be carried out in different phases and will be completed in 6 weeks.
+***The curriculum of this workshop will be carried out in different phases and will be completed in 6 weeks.***

+# WEEK 1

 In WEEK 1, we will be deep diving into Digital VLSI SoC Design and Planning, which is the foundation of this workshop.